ERNI-Academy/starterkit-mobile-application/docs/CrossPlatform/Maui/README.md

 ## Getting Started

-This boilerplate uses the well-known [MVVM pattern](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/enterprise-application-patterns/mvvm) and is based on a [Xamarin Forms Shell](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/shell/) application.
+This boilerplate uses the well-known [MVVM pattern](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/enterprise-application-patterns/mvvm) and is based on a [MAUI Forms Shell](https://docs.microsoft.com/en-us/dotnet/maui/fundamentals/shell/) application.

 The application is multilanguage so just add a new file AppResources.(TWO ISO LANGUAGE LETTER).resx with the language and then add the following code in the header of the XAML